anton202/gitRepoSearch/README.md

 # GitRepoSearch

 # How to run the project
+To run the project you need to install angular and nodeJS.

 1. clone the repo.
 2. in the command line navigate to the cloned folder.